Rhodes Transport Tips – Best Ways to Travel Around the Island (2026)

 ❓ What is the best way to get from Rhodes Airport to my hotel?

-For comfort → Private transfer
+For comfort and fixed pricing → private transfer

-For quick arrival → Taxi
+For quick arrival → taxi

 ❓ Are buses in Rhodes reliable?

-• Standing on busy routes
+• Standing room on busy summer routes

-• Delays on Rhodes Town → Lindos
+• Possible delays on Rhodes Town → Lindos journeys

-❓ Is driving in Rhodes safe?
+❓ Is driving in Rhodes safe for visitors?

-✔ Avoid scooters
+✔ Avoid scooters and quads

-✔ Watch for animals on roads
+✔ Watch for animals on rural and mountain roads

-✔ Drive slowly through mountain villages
+✔ Drive slowly through villages and narrow roads

-✔ Use Google Maps offline
+✔ Use offline navigation maps

 Rent a car if:

-• You want remote beaches
+• You want to visit remote beaches and hidden bays

-• You stay in the south
+• You stay in southern resorts like Kiotari or Gennadi

-• You want to explore villages
+• You want to explore mountain villages and scenic drives

-• You are travelling with kids
+• You are travelling with children or groups

 Use buses if: